This article is aimed at Sales Managers and Pipeliner Power Users.

 If you have set up a Forecast hierarchy with more than one level, you’ll fill in the assigned Quote values at the bottom level and the values will then roll up to higher levels in your hierarchy ⤵

-If you want to start with a total Quota value and then split it between your users/sales units etc, click on “Split Total Quota” and enter the Expected Sales Quota for the users (or sales units, products etc), pipeline(s) and period that you choose in your forecast settings.
+In Simple Mode, if you want to start with a total Quota value and then split it between your users/sales units etc, enter the Total Sales Quota for the users (or sales units, products etc), pipeline(s) and period that you choose in your forecast settings and click on "Set Quota".

-NOTE: Alternatively you can manually enter a Planned Quota value for each user or unit.
+NOTE: Alternatively, in Custom Mode, you can manually enter a Planned Quota value for each user or unit.

-Performance Comparison lets you review the previous performance of the user, unit etc based on “Previous Period”, “Avg Performance” or the “Weighted Avg.
+Performance Comparison lets you view data based on the previous performance of the user, unit etc based on “Previous Period”, “Avg Performance” or the “Weighted Avg.
 Performance”.
 The value associated with your selection then displays in the performance column next to Planned Quota for each user, unit etc. ⤵

 Previous Period - total value of Won opportunities for the user or unit for the previous period (for example, last year if your selected period covers this year or if your period is “This Quarter”, the previous period will be “Last Quarter”)